cpz/cpz.github.io/_posts/2020/2020-01-17-Lost-Ark-Unexpected-Data-Mining.md

 PLAYER_CLASS_SCOUTER           = 505,
 ~~~

-Assassin class has "Delain" name in engine and does contain un-released sub-class named as Reaper.
+The Assassin class is named “Delain” in the engine and also contains an un-released sub-class named 'Reaper'.

 ~~~
 PLAYER_CLASS_DELAIN            = 401,
 PLAYER_CLASS_BLADE             = 402,